 The Hearing Officer grants CMS' Motion for Summary Judgment.
-The Hearing Officer finds that there are no material facts in dispute as Molina-Indiana admits that its provider and facility networks submitted with its application do not meet CMS' network adequacy requirements and that Molina-Indiana's parent company, Molina Healthcare, Inc., had an affiliated health plan contract that met or exceeded 13 points for compliance actions as calculated in accordance with 42 C.F.R. § 423.503(b)(1)(i).
-CMS Brief at 6; Molina-Indiana Hearing Brief at 1.
-Instead, Molina-Indiana argues that neither it "nor its parent organization, Molina Healthcare, Inc., is a high-risk organization[.]"
-Molina-Indiana Hearing Brief at 1.
-Molina-Indiana also argues that CMS has not considered that the shortened timeline associated with its amended application requirements makes it "extraordinarily difficult for new plans . . . to timely establish a Medicare network[,]" and requests that CMS either (1) allow it time to cure its network as Molina-Indiana "will have a compliant provider network in place by October 1, 2023,"; or, alternatively, (2) be permitted to amend its application to remove the non-compliant counties.
+The Hearing Officer finds that there are no material facts in dispute as Molina-Nebraska admits that its provider and facility networks submitted with its application do not meet CMS' network adequacy requirements and that Molina-Nebraska's parent company, Molina Healthcare, Inc., had an affiliated health plan contract that met or exceeded 13 points for compliance actions as calculated in accordance with 42 C.F.R. § 423.503(b)(1)(i).
+CMS Brief at 6; Molina-Nebraska Hearing Brief at 1.
+Instead, Molina-Nebraska argues that neither it "nor its parent organization, Molina Healthcare, Inc., is a high-risk organization[.]"
+Molina-Nebraska Hearing Brief at 1.
+Molina-Nebraska also argues that CMS has not considered that the shortened timeline associated with its amended application requirements made it "extraordinarily difficult for new plans . . . to timely establish a Medicare network[,]" and requests that CMS allow it to demonstrate that it has now "satisfied network adequacy in all of the counties in its proposed service area."
 Id.
-Molina-Indiana also argues that as CMS interprets its amended past performance regulation as not including two opportunities to cure past performance deficiencies, the regulation is arbitrary and capricious and impermissibly retroactive.
+Lastly, Molina-Nebraska asserts that as CMS interprets its amended past performance regulation as not including two opportunities to cure past performance deficiencies, the regulation is arbitrary and capricious and impermissibly retroactive.
+Id. at 6.
 The Hearing Officer's findings regarding these arguments are set forth below.

-A. Molina-Indiana's network submitted with its application did not meet CMS' network adequacy requirements and CMS' decision to deny Molina-Indiana's application based on CMS' review of that network was consistent with the controlling regulations.
-Further, the Hearing Officer does not have the authority to grant Molina-Indiana's request for relief.
+A. The Hearing Officer finds that Molina-Nebraska's network submitted with its application did not timely meet CMS' network adequacy requirements and CMS' decision to deny Molina-Nebraska's application based on CMS' review of that network was consistent with the controlling regulations.

-Molina-Indiana argues that "CMS imposed an untenable deadline to expand in Indiana that disadvantaged new entrants like Molina[-Indiana]."
-Molina-Indiana Hearing Brief at 8 (emphasis omitted).
-Specifically, Molina-Indiana states that
+Molina-Nebraska argues that "CMS imposed an untenable deadline to expand in Nebraska that disadvantaged new entrants like Molina[-Nebraska]."
+Molina-Nebraska Hearing Brief at 8 (emphasis omitted).
+Specifically, Molina-Nebraska states that

-The timeline was effectively illusory for new entrants like Molina, because providers often will not engage with managed care organizations ("MCOs") until the state publicly announces the Medicaid award or the Medicaid MCO contract is much closer to the start date.
-CMS's new timeframe therefore gave Medicaid MCOs already operating in the state an advantage in establishing network adequacy, while severely hampering the ability of new Medicaid MCOs (like Molina[-Indiana]) to timely build a Medicare network prior to operations.
-Moreover, Molina[-Indiana] was required by the State of Indiana to halt its provider contracting efforts as of January 31, 2023 until the award was issued on March 1, 2023.
-This set back Molina[-Indiana]'s efforts by one month, which was a critical period during the CMS application process to cure any network deficiencies.
+The timeline was effectively illusory for new entrants like Molina[-Nebraska], because providers often will not engage with managed care organizations ("MCOs") until the state publicly announces the Medicaid award or the Medicaid MCO contract is much closer to the start date.
+To address this reluctance of Nebraska providers, [Nebraska Department of Health and Human Services ("DHHS")], at Molina[-Nebraska]'s request, issued a Provider Bulletin in February 2023 informing providers in the state of the award and that awardees may be contacting providers to contract for healthcare services.
+[See Molina-Nebraska Exhibit P-9.]
+Incumbent MCOs did not need DHHS's bulletin since they already had an established provider network in the state.
+Similarly, CMS' new timeframe gave Medicaid MCOs already operating in the state an advantage in establishing network adequacy, while severely hampering the ability of new Medicaid MCOs (like Molina[-Nebraska]) to timely build a Medicare network prior to operations.

-Id. at 8-9.
+Molina-Nebraska Hearing Brief at 8-9.

-Additionally, Molina-Indiana asserts that CMS' "temporary 10 percentage point credit and use of LOIs were insufficient relief for applicants like Molina[-Indiana] . . . because of the reluctance from providers to execute binding agreements or even LOIs so far in advance of the actual start date for the provision of, and payment for, healthcare services for CY2024."
-Id. at 9.
+Molina-Nebraska argues that despite its "use of LOIs and the 10 percentage point credit, these temporary actions were insufficient relief for applicants like Molina[-Nebraska], because of the reluctance from providers to execute binding agreements or even LOIs so far in advance of the actual start date for the provision of, and payment for, healthcare services for CY2024."
+Molina-Nebraska Hearing Brief at 9.